Supervised field experiences at the Educational Specialist (EdS) level are completed

 that result in direct, measurable and positive impact on children, families and schools.

-All coursework and the EdS practicum must be completed the internship can begin.
+All coursework and the EdS practicum must be completed before the internship can begin.

 The practicum experience involves:

 - A full-year placement in a school setting, with supervision by an appropriately-credentialed

 - SPSY 552 – Practicum Seminar in School Psychology: Applied Law and Ethics